 Students starting classes during the fall semester will register for the first year seminar as follows:

-- First-year students will choose a seminar through a special link in their Navigator account from March - 1st week of June.
-This process closes at the end of the day on JUNE 1.
-Any student who does not select a seminar during this time may be assigned a seminar as part of the class selection process at orientation.
-The list of first year seminars offered for fall 2022 will be posted at the bottom of this page in early March for students to review all options.
-If a seminar from the list below does not appear in the Navigator system it means that it has filled to capacity.
+- First-year students will choose a seminar through a special link in their Navigator account from March - end of May.
+This process for 2023 closes at NOON on May 30.
+Any student who does not select a seminar during this time will select a seminar (from what is left available) as part of the class selection process at orientation.
+The list of first year seminars offered for fall 2023 is available in Navigator and also as a single word document on the university website for students to review all options.
+If a seminar from the list does not appear in the Navigator system it means that it has filled to capacity.
+There is no waiting list for seminars.
 Want to learn more?
 Info sessions will be offered March - May.

 - Transfer students who are required to take the seminar will receive an email with the process to select a seminar as part of the orientation class selection process.